TheGoodlike13/sahyun_bot/README.md

 MaxWorkers = amount of background threads that assist with loading CDLCs; defaults to 8;
 any positive integer is allowed

+#### [irc]

+Nick = bot username, account on twitch

+Token = oauth token for the bot account; equivalent to password for IRC

+Channels = comma separated list of channels to join automatically; defaults to empty list;
+do not use '#', as it can break the values

+MaxWorkers = amount of background threads that performs commands; defaults to 8;
+any positive integer is allowed

 #### [system]

 HttpDebugMode = true if you want to print http headers and stuff to console; defaults to false;